-Competitive Service
+• Competitive Service

-Competitive service positions are, by far, the majority of jobs in the Federal Civil Service.
+Most of the jobs in the Federal Civil Service are competitive service positions.
 Individuals must go through a competitive process (i.e., competitive examining), which is open to all eligible applicants who meet the minimum qualifications.

-Excepted Service
+• Excepted Service

-Excepted service positions are not subject to the appointment, pay, and classification rules, as excepted service agencies set their own qualification requirements.
-There are a number of ways to be appointed into the excepted service, such as being an appointed pursuant to an authority created by Congress, the President, or the U.S. Office of Personnel Management (OPM).
+Excepted service positions are any federal or civil service positions which are not in the competitive service or the Senior Executive service.
+Excepted service agencies set their own qualification requirements and are not subject to the appointment, pay, and classification rules in Title 5, United States Code.
+There are several ways to be appointed into the excepted service, such as being an appointed pursuant to an authority created by Congress, the President, or the U.S. Office of Personnel Management (OPM).
 For example, positions at the U.S. Postal Service and the Central Intelligence Agency are excepted by law.

-Senior Executive Service (SES)
+• Senior Executive Service (SES)